For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Service Configuration

-# Check running services on unexpected ports
+# Check running services on unexpected ports (anything not on loopback)

 4. Privilege Escalation Vectors (Non-Destructive Checks)